Matt-Jones-Developer/Horiseon_code_factoring/README.md

 ## Commits

 I have learnt from this project to make more detailed commit comments as mine were too vague.
-I will list the actual changes here in more detail and improve this next time.
+I will list the actual changes here in more detail and improve on this next time.

 1. Initial repo created and cloned
 2. Initial refactoring - changed title, added header and nav semantics